 A. DOE strongly encourages bidders to enroll in PASSPort.
 Similar to DOE’s Vendor Portal, some DOE solicitations may only be advertised on PASSPort.
 It is also critical to confirm all disclosures are current and complete via PASSPort so that potential contract awards may be registered quickly and vendors can commence work.
 Find the simple two-step account creation instructions here.

-Q. Does DOE ever utilize other government contracts?
+Q. Does the DOE ever utilize other government contracts?

 Q. How do I get a DOE Vendor Number?